 Skin quality and aesthetics go hand in hand.
 Treatments such as lasers, lights, chemical peels, microdermabrasion and topical prescriptives ensure the skin remains radiant, smooth and healthy as we age.

 AADFA prides itself on being a world leader and pioneer in training Dentists in the field of Facial Rejuvenation Dentistry.
-Through the development of our Skin Rejuvenation courses for Dentists we are the only organisation in Australasia dedicated to upholding professional standards in this new area of Dentistry and do so by offering a complete series of facial health and rejuvenation training courses, together with the necessary after-training support and mentorship for Dentists to succeed.
+Through the development of our Skin Rejuvenation courses for Dentists we are the only organisation in Australia and New Zealand dedicated to upholding professional standards in this new area of Dentistry and do so by offering a complete series of facial health and rejuvenation training courses, together with the necessary after-training support and mentorship for Dentists to succeed.